sleb/joe/README.md

 # JOE - CHIP-8 Emulator

 A CHIP-8 emulator written in Rust as a learning project to explore low-level programming, emulation concepts, and Rust systems programming.

-Named **JOE** in tribute to **Joseph Weisbecker**, who created CHIP-8 at RCA in 1977.
+> **📢 Important**: This project was recently renamed from `octo` to `joe` to avoid conflicts with the existing [Octo IDE](https://github.com/JohnEarnest/Octo).
+See [Migration Guide](#migration-from-octo) below.

 ## Project Overview